WMD-group/WMD-group.github.io/_posts/2016-01-01-metal-organic-frameworks.md

 ## Electroactive hybrid solids
 We are developing principles to control the optical properties, magnetism, and electrical conductivity of these materials.
+These principles include ion exchange, ligand modification, and defect engineering.
 Our research combines electronic structure theory with universal forcefields to build multi-scale models with the ability to accurately describe physical processes in complex nanoporous solids.